 Are the institution's curricula, program delivery, and quality assurance mechanisms appropriate to achieve desired learning outcomes?
 Are graduates meeting the expectations of the degree-level standards as expressed in the Canadian Degree Qualifications Framework (Appendix B)?
-Are procedures in place to assess the effectiveness and continuous improvement of academic programs (including any offered collaboratively and/or off-campus)?
-Are policies and procedures in place which address curriculum development and ensure the ongoing quality of programs and learning outcomes?
+Are

-• The organization has appropriate policies and processes in place to assess the effectiveness, continuous growth and improvement of its educational programs and services, including a strategic planning process (both for short and long range plans) that enables the organization to respond in a focused, effective and innovative way to the challenges of its environment and constituents.
+The organization has appropriate policies and processes in place to assess the effectiveness, continuous growth and improvement of its educational programs and services, including a strategic planning process (both for short and long range plans) that enables the organization to respond in a focused, effective and innovative way to the challenges of its environment and constituents.
 Policies and procedures are in place which address internal curriculum development and periodic program review to ensure the ongoing quality of its programs and learning outcomes.
-Such assessments normally include the advice of external experts.
+Such assessments normally include the advice of external experts^{}.

-CAQC's guidelines with respect to selection and use of Independent Academic Experts are available in Appendix H.
+CAQC's guidelines with respect to selection and use of Independent Academic Experts are available in Appendix G.